-Click on a link to be taken to that section below or skip to main content:
+Click on a link to be taken to that section below or skip to main content or simply scroll down

 Several hotels in Niagara Falls have purchased their own scooters and/or have wheelchairs they loan to guests.
 Ask when you book your room.